 South Carolina Accounting License Defense Attorneys

 The practice of Accounting in South Carolina is regulated.
-Title 40 of the South Carolina Statutes expressly provides for the creation of the South Carolina Board of Accountancy who is tasked with administering and enforcing the law as it applies to a Certified Public Accountant (“CPA”) and/or Public Accountant (“PA”).
+Title 40 of the South Carolina Statutes expressly provides for the creating of the South Carolina Board of Accountancy.
+The Board is tasked with administering and enforcing the law as it applies to a Certified Public Accountant (“CPA”) and/or Public Accountant (“PA”).
 If you or a loved one is under investigation with the South Carolina Board of Accountancy, you need an accounting license defense attorney.

 As a licensed South Carolina CPA or PA, your accounting license is vital to enable you to support yourself and your family.

-Despite your best efforts to work diligently and ethically on behalf of your clients, the reality is that a disgruntled client, colleague, or employee can file a complaint against you with the South Carolina Board of Accountancy prompting an investigation and possible disciplinary action which may bring lifelong consequences.
+Despite your best efforts to work diligently and ethically on behalf of your clients, the reality is that a disgruntled client, colleague, or employee can file a complaint against you with the South Carolina Board of Accountancy.
+This will prompt an investigation and possible disciplinary action, which may bring lifelong consequences.

-Similarly, despite your best effort, it is possible that your request for a South Carolina Accounting License may be denied.
+Similarly, despite your best effort, your request for a South Carolina Accounting License may be denied.

 Many professionals feel that they can handle a South Carolina Labor, Licensing, and Regulation (LLR) investigation or request for an initial license on their own.
-Often times, this is not the case.
-The Strom Law Firm, LLC is happy to offer assistance and proudly defends South Carolina professional licensing complaints.
+Often, this is not the case.
+The Strom Law Firm, LLC, is happy to offer assistance and proudly defends South Carolina professional licensing complaints.

-Even if the investigator tells you that he or she simply wants to hear your side of the story so that he/she can close the case, you should proceed with caution.
+Above all, even if the investigator tells you that he or she simply wants to hear your side of the story so that he/she can close the case, you should proceed with caution.
 Remember, the investigator works for LLR, and is not necessarily looking out for your best interest.
-Don’t risk your professional livelihood or your reputation.
-Call us today to hear how we can help.
+Therefore, don’t risk your professional livelihood or your reputation.
+Contact us today to hear how we can help.